businessandyandthefeerex/businessandyandthefeerex.github.io/README.md

 map automation if possible
 test if multiple categories can dynamically create folders for blog posts
 categories page for filtering by arbitrary category labels
-metadata on each blog post/categories
-print location, rating, and meal + date on each blog page
 add rest of reviews
 stats on ratings and also ratings by regions maybe